-A leader in high schools that offer AP computer science classes and graduate computer science students, Maryland's highly diversified economy is growing in biotech and manufacturing.
+Founded by an anesthesiologist and an industrial designer, SmartSharps develops precision medical needle guidance technologies to eliminate patient harm from incorrect medical needle placement.
+The company offers a micro sensor-enhanced medical needle system that utilizes machine learning technology and microelectromechanical sensors placed on the tip of a needle to help doctors improve accuracy in needle placement procedures.
+Maryland A leader in high schools that offer AP computer science classes and computer science graduates, Maryland's highly diversified economy is growing in biotech and manufacturing.
 By 2024, Maryland's computing workforce is expected to grow by more than 30 percent.

-emocha Mobile Health is redesigning the way patients take medication and helping to tackle the public health challenges that result from medication non-adherence.
+State of the App Economy emocha Mobile Health is redesigning the way patients take medication and helping to tackle the public health challenges that result from medication non-adherence.
 The emocha app allows patients to share videos of themselves taking their medication while providing a digital means for caregivers to implement directly observed therapy, proven to be an effective way to ensure medication adherence.
 The app supports accountability between patients and healthcare providers while reducing transportation costs associated with administering medication to remote patients.